eugeneyan/llm-paper-notes/notes/Mixture-Of-Experts-Hugging-Face.md

 - Experts can be overwhelmed if they keep getting chosen to proccess tokens
 - Experts will not learn if they never recieve tokens to proccess

+Other methods that have been proposed includes

+- Expert Choice by Zhou et Al ( 2022 ): Allow experts to select the top t tokens from each sequence and then process it
+- Soft mixtures of experts by Puigcerver et Al : In this model, experts act on *sequences* not tokens: each expert processes a weighted combination of all of the tokens in the input sequence.

 #### Loss Functions

 There are two main loss functions which we use when training a MOE network